zcorpan/html-parser-book/manuscript/parser.md

 >
 >   Reconstructing active formatting elements is discussed in the *Misnested tags* section.

-"Insert the token’s character" will check if there is a `Text` node immediately before, and if so, append to it.
+"Insert the token's character" will check if there is a `Text` node immediately before, and if so, append to it.
 Otherwise it creates a new `Text` node.
 In this case, there is no `Text` node yet, but for the subsequent character tokens there is.

 The frameset-ok flag is discussed in the *Frameset* section.